-Posing like a model often seems so easy.
-Up until you’ve tried it and ended up looking silly, confused, desperate and everything else in between that’s not… well, model-like.
-The good news is, it can be done with these tips for model posing.
-The not so good news; it is not as easy as one would expect.
-Using a few facial expressions and placing your body in various angles, you can pose like a model without being one.
+Posing like a model looks pretty easy.
+Up until you’ve tried it and ended up feeling silly, confused, desperate and everything else in between.
+The good news is you’ll be posing professionally in no time with these tips for model posing as a womxn.
+Testing out a few facial expressions and placing your body in various angles, you can pose like a model without being one.
 If you are tired of taking mediocre photos, this post is just for you.
-Ready?
-Here we go.

 Model Posing Tip #1